markusdd/OpenDTUFusionDocs/README.md

 ![VerifyEspressifDriver](pics/VerifyEspressifDriver.png)

 If this is not the case, choose 'Update Driver' and then 'automatically'.
-When you installed the Espressif drivers as instructed, it shoudl switch to it.
-If if doesn't, do the manual selection.
+When you installed the Espressif drivers as instructed, it should switch to it.
+If it doesn't, do the manual selection.

 ![AutomaticallySelectDriver](pics/AutomaticallySelectDriver.png)